All Episodes

 The other thing that got it started was how badly Millie and these stupid people, bad generals, how badly they did with Afghanistan.

-Uh they are I mean, what they're doing is what they did with that.
+They are, I mean, what they're doing is what they did with that.

-I think Putin looked at that mess and he said, Wow, this is a great time.
+I think Putin looked at that mess and he said, wow, this is a great time.

-I'm gonna go in.
+I'm going to go in.

-But what what the Americans said, I'm not blaming Americans, but I will say what they said had a big influence on his deciding to go in.
+But what the Americans said, I'm not blaming Americans, but I will say what they said had a big influence on his deciding to go in.

 Yeah.

-Did he do so as an American CEO or did he do so as a representative of the U.S. government?
+When Elon Musk met with Prime Minister Modi earlier today, did he do so as an American CEO or did he do so as a representative of the U.S. government?

-Uh are you talking about me?
+Are you talking about me?

 No, Elon Musk.

-I don't know.
+Elon, I don't know.

-And I assume he wants to do business in India, but India is a very hard place to do business in because of the tariffs.
+But India is a very hard place to do business in because of the tariffs.

-They they have the highest tariffs just about in the world, and it's a hard place to do business.
+They have the highest tariffs just about in the world, and it's a hard place to do business.

-All right, I'll ask him that question.
+I'll ask him that question.

 Yeah.

-What are you thinking about those tariffs?
+What are you thinking about auto tariffs?

 You have to talk to them about it.